collective/collective.jbot/README.rst

 Lets say you want to override the footer template.
 Click the `Search Resources` button, search for `footer`, and click the customize button next to the template name in the search results.
+You can then make changes to the template, save, and the changes will be visible in the site on refresh.